COBRA lets you keep your former employer’s group health plan for a limited time but that coverage can be expensive.

 2. Your former employer can cancel your COBRA coverage if it drops group health insurance coverage completely or goes out of business.

-When an employer goes out of business or drops its employee health insurance altogether, COBRA law does not apply because there is no health plan to "continue."
-If there are layoffs and the number of employees falls under 20, you are no longer eligible to receive COBRA.
+When an employer goes out of business or drops its employee health insurance altogether, COBRA law doesn’t apply because there is no health plan to “continue.”
+Also, if the company reduces its employees under 20, you’re no longer eligible to receive group health plan COBRA coverage.